Bootes2022/Arcturus/scheduling/README.md

 # description = "Primary API server in US East"
 ```

+### ** Finally, after starting the scheduling and forwarding system, you need to access the scheduling node at http://localhost:4433 to fill in the last-mile scheduling algorithm parameters and initiate the last-mile scheduling. **

 ## Database Schema

 The Scheduling Plane relies on several database tables to maintain system state. **Before starting the system**, these tables must be properly initialized.